This topic describes how to deploy an OceanBase cluster in an x86-based CentOS Linux 7.9 system through the GUI of OceanBase Deployer (obd).

 OceanBase Database

-OceanBase Database is an enterprise-level, native distributed database independently developed by the OceanBase team.
+OceanBase Database is a fully self-developed, enterprise-level, native distributed database.
 For more information, see OceanBase Database documentation.

 ODP